 espiritu santo vanuatu

-The largest island in Vanuatu, Espiritu Santo (or just Santo), is far from crowded.
-With a fascinating WWII history, amazing diving and snorkelling, sparkling blue swimming holes and some of the world’s finest beaches, Espiritu Santo in Vanuatu should be on every family’s bucket list.
+The largest island in Vanuatu, Espiritu Santo (or just Santo to those in the know), is far from crowded.
+With a fascinating WWII history, amazing diving and snorkelling, sparkling blue swimming holes and some of the world’s finest beaches, Santo Vanuatu should be on every family’s bucket list.

-Here’s why you should visit the island of Espiritu Santo in Vanuatu.
+Here’s why you should visit the island of Santo in Vanuatu.

-You can visit the island of Espiritu Santo on a budget
+You can visit the Vanuatu island of Santo on a budget

+espiritu santo vanuatu